USPS Explores Options for ‘Green’ Mail Trucks

 “We are very encouraged by GM’s fuel cell technology,” O’Tormey added.
 “We also want to explore other options, such as hybrid electric, plug-in hybrid and other ‘green’ vehicles that will help us continue to provide our customers with reliable service while protecting the environment.”

 The Postal Service leads the federal government in the number of alternate fuel vehicles it uses.
-More than 43,000 can operate on hybrid-electric, electric, compressed natural gas, liquid propane gas, ethanol (E-85), biodiesel and fuel cell.
+More than 43,000 can operate on hybrid-electric, electric, compressed natural gas, liquid propane gas, ethanol (E-85), biodiesel and hydrogen fuel cell.

 Check Also